-The band hailed from ultra-conservative Houston, and were not shy about expressing their opinions.
-Over the course of 44 tracks they mouth off on a variety of issues, including racism, starvation, nuclear war, entertainment as commerce, and the mob mentality of small-minded punks.
+Hailing from ultra-conservative Houston, the band were not shy about expressing their views.
+Over the course of 44 tracks they speak out on a variety of issues, including racism, starvation, nuclear war, entertainment as commerce, and the mob mentality of small-minded punks.
 With such intense socio-political fervor it’s not surprising Dead Kennedys singer Jello Biafra was a big fan, remastering and releasing this double-disc retrospective on his Alternative Tentacles label.

 It begins non-chronologically with 1981’s Teaching The Fear.
 You’d have to call the music hardcore, but Really Red’s approach to the genre was anything but standard, sporting a musical vocabulary that included post-punk, free jazz, and even a double-time VU-styled number called “Nico” (and yes, it’s about Nico).
 1985’s Rest In Pain follows, and while the music is similar, there’s a less appealing metallic edge to it.
-It does however feature a live cover of Red Krayola’s “War Sucks” and a 19-minute sound collage (“Just The Facts Ma’am” – which is separated from the rest of the album and relegated to the final track on disc two) which again shows how much more diverse they were than your typical hardcore outfit.
-Disc two features early singles, compilation appearances (punky cover of Petula Clark’s “Downtown” anyone?), live tracks, and the New Strings For Old Puppets EP from 1982, which has a more standard hardcore sound, but also some of their best songs, like the absolutely raging “Teenage Fuck Up”.
+It does however feature a live cover of Red Krayola’s “War Sucks” and a 19-minute sound collage (“Just The Facts Ma’am” – which is separated from the rest of the album and relegated to the final track on disc two) which again shows how diverse the band’s scope of interests was.
+Disc two features early singles, compilation appearances (punky cover of Petula Clark’s “Downtown” anyone?), live tracks, and the New Strings For Old Puppets EP from 1982, which has a more standard hardcore sound, but also features some of their best songs, like the absolutely raging “Teenage Fuck Up.”

-The liner notes are essential too, featuring an interview with Really Red’s singer Ronald “U-Ron” Bond, who details how hard it was to be part of an underground culture in a haven of extreme conservatism.
-He also explains why the band often ignored punk and hardcore convention – quite simply, they already had a good decade or so of music fandom in them before hardcore was hatched, as evidenced by Bond’s stories of seeing The MC5, Velvet Underground and 13th Floor Elevators live in his teens.
+The liner notes are essential too, featuring an interview with Really Red’s singer Ronald “U-Ron” Bond, who details just how hard it was to participate in underground culture in a haven of extreme conservatism.
+He also explains how the band’s age – they already had a good decade or so of music fandom in them before hardcore was hatched – allowed them to see past hardcore’s sometimes narrow confines.
 Fascinating stuff.